stan-davies/graphics-experiment/README.md

 # Graphics Experiment

 Where to go next:
-- moving rectangle
+- texture reading, just go for ppm for now - seperate system for that?
-- textured rectangle
+- check out `SDL_Vertex` - `SDL_RenderGeometry`